 Faith Academy offers a challenging, internationalized version of an American high school program.
 Courses are taught in English and are designed to prepare students for higher education.
 The school holds a strong commitment to student learning and maintains Christian values at its core.
 Faith Academy is jointly accredited with the Western Association of School and Colleges (WASC) and the Association of Christian Schools International (ACSI).
-Through the International General Certificate of Secondary Education (IGCSE) program, the school is one of only four Philippine institutions recognized as a Cambridge International Examinations Centre.

 CALENDAR AND SCHEDULE